enthought/enaml/docs/source/enaml.widgets.rst

 Widgets
 =======

-A widget in Enaml is a toolkit spesific implementation of an interface.
+An Enaml widget is a toolkit-independent abstraction.
-For each gui toolkit that is supported by Enaml a basic set of widgets have been implemented and exist in the :mod:`enaml.widgets` submodule.
+Each GUI toolkit that Enaml supports is a set of widgets that have been implemented and exist in the :mod:`enaml.widgets` submodule.
+A widget interface is not tied to any particular implementation.

 Interface
 ---------

-The interface describes the attributes and events that are exposed by the enaml machinery and are available to the asossiated traits model to interact with the graphics widget (i.e. the *view*).
+An Enaml widget's interface describes the attributes and events that the widget exposes as its API.
+Enaml orchestrates communication between user-facing views and the underlying graphical toolkits.

 *Standard interfaces*